getoffmyhack/waveSDR/Readme.md

 A macOS native desktop Software Defined Radio application using the RTL-SDR USB device.

+<> Mar 2020<>

+Back from a bit of a hiatus in development on waveSDR, but before I start adding features to waveSDR, I plan on finishing my port of librtlsdr to a native macOS Swift framework.
+Follow the progress here: [RTLSDR.Swift](https://github.com/getoffmyhack/RTLSDR.Swift)

 <> May 2019 <>

 I have started a simple build log which can be found in the project's root directory, more as notes to myself, but also as a means of thinking through my design choices and documenting them for future reference.
 Eventually my build log will become posts on my wordpress site.